Shopify Developer

 Clean structure, responsive layout, and consistent UI systems.

-Core Web Vitals mindset: reduce render blocking and main-thread work.
+Core Web Vitals discipline: reduce render blocking and main-thread work.

 Git workflow